FrontFanz (FANX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FrontFanz Historical Price

-According to the latest data gathered on FrontFanz live price page, the current price of FrontFanz is 0.00005367USD.
-The circulating supply of FrontFanz(FANX) is 273.95M FANX , giving it a market capitalization of $14.70K.
+According to the latest data gathered on FrontFanz live price page, the current price of FrontFanz is 0USD.
+The circulating supply of FrontFanz(FANX) is 273.95M FANX , giving it a market capitalization of $15.57K.

 The FrontFanz Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FANX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.